alexandre2004costa/Smash_Game/README.md

 # Smash Game

-A new game were we want to avoid the falling blocks, it gets harder over the time
+A new game were we want to avoid the falling blocks, it gets harder over the time.

 ![Demonstração](Animation.gif)